davidlamt/davidltran.com/src/posts/vancouver-bc-2018/index.md

 Our main attraction this day was the [VanDusen Botanical Garden](https://www.tripadvisor.com/Attraction_Review-g154943-d184433-Reviews-VanDusen_Botanical_Garden-Vancouver_British_Columbia.html).

-Oh boy, I felt like I had not been to real botanical garden after experiencing this.
+Oh boy, after experiencing this, I felt like I had not been to real botanical garden before.
 Large would be an understatement.
-This place was massive plants from everywhere.
+This place was massive with plant species from all around the world.

+This garden is 55-acres.
+Enough said.

 ![VanDusen Botanical Garden](vandusen-botanical-garden.jpg)